aadittambe/data-robot/README.md

 If you push the "play" button next to a code chunk, that will execute the code.
 Since it's a notebook, it will return the result of each step right after the code chunk.

 First, we load all the libraries our analysis will require.
-Then, we load the `usgs_main.csv` file using the `raw` GitHub link.
+Then, we load the `usgs_current.csv` file using the `raw` GitHub link.
 This means every time data updates, we can run this same file and get an updated result.

 You can replace this URL, with the "raw" URL to the CSV file in your repository.
 This way, whenevever you run this notebook, it will always pull the most recent version of the CSV.